 Radio Frequencies to Monitor/Use

-If unable to contact Net Control on either the primary or secondary, try the following frequencies in order:
+If unable to contact Net Control on either the primary, secondary, or tertiary frequencies, try the following additional frequencies in order:

 - 223.440 MHz simplex

 Example of "Pertinent Information"